 The museum holds very interesting information about Southwest Florida’s Calusa Indians.
 It also homes many items that have been unearthed from the late 1800’s.

-The entry sign interested us the most.
-It provides a brief history to the Marco Island area.
+The entry sign actually interested us the most as it gave us a brief insight to the area.

 Not that long ago, in 1965, Marco Island had fewer than 600 residents.
 The Deltona Corporation had a greater vision for this small town.
 It flew out prospective buyers at great expense and ran a $600,000 media campaign to attract people to the area.

-The stunning imagery used by the Deltona Corporation to attract people to live in on the Island is displayed at the Marco Island Historical Musuem.
+The artwork used the Deltona Corporation to attract people to live in on the Island is displayed around te outside of the Marco Island Historical Musuem.